-You should only cooperate with professionals who trade their own signals, and who can give reasons for their signals' peculiarities, as well as fully transparent data.
+You should only cooperate with professionals who trade their own signals, and who can offer justifications for their signals' peculiarities, as well as fully transparent data.
 In addition, signal providers should have their own live trading room.
 It not only allows the possibility to learn the signals' manual, but also offers a good chance to discover interesting tips or strategies from other traders.
-It is also important to consider the importance of users' testimonials or feedback.
+It is also important to consider the importance of other users' testimonials or feedback.

 Reading or watching them can actually be a decisive factor in terms of choosing a Forex scalping signal.
 If there are no testimonials, or some of them look fake, skip this provider and move on.
-The last thing to take into the consideration is the following - it is better to get scalping signals from a signal provider that deals with your broker.
+The last thing to take into consideration is the following - it is better to get scalping signals from a signal provider who collaborates with your broker.

 This material does not contain and should not be construed as containing investment advice, investment recommendations, an offer of or solicitation for any transactions in financial instruments.
 Please note that such trading analysis is not a reliable indicator for any current or future performance, as circumstances may change over time.
 Before making any investment decisions, you should seek advice from independent financial advisors to ensure you understand the risks.